 School has a medical room for any needs to be attended to.

-The whole school is built on one level with no stairs and a disabled toilet is easily accessible.
+The whole school is built on one level with wheelchair access, no stairs, there are accessible toilet facilities.
+Our accessibility plan can be accessed on the school website.